 Nick's musical career started when he first studied the piano at nine years of age.
 He began to take a keen interest in the organ shortly afterwards.

-During a family visit to Blackpool, in 1969 (at the age of five), he overheard the Wurlitzer organ being played in the famous Tower Ballroom by none other than "Mr Blackpool" - Reginald Dixon.
-Upon hearing the sound of this unique organ, Nick was totally smitten - in fact, he never quite got over it!
-Subsequently, after he started learning to play the organ, at age eleven, it became his driving ambition to perform at this famous venue.
+During a family visit to Blackpool, in 1969 (at the age of five), he overheard the Wurlitzer organ being played in the Tower Ballroom by none other than "Mr Blackpool" - Reginald Dixon.
+Having heard the sound of this amazing organ, Nick became smitten and made it his sole aim to play one day - at the Tower Ballroom.

-Amazingly, Nick's Tower Ballroom ambition was realised in 1981, and he accepted a post as resident organist - an ambition achieved at just 17 years of age!
-He played there solidly, seven days a week, during the 1981 and 1982 seasons.
-Quite literally, a dream had come true!
+Amazingly, his Tower ambition was realised in 1981, and he accepted a post as resident organist - a huge goal achieved at just 17 years of age!
+He played there solidly, seven days a week, during the 1981/82 seasons.
+Literally, a dream had come true!

 Whilst at Blackpool in 1982 Nick was approached by Nigel Turner a businessman from Northampton.
 Mr Turner proposed opening a new organ entertainments complex - "Turner's Musical Merry-go-Round".
 The feature piece would be a large Wurlitzer theatre organ (formerly installed in the Paramount, later Odeon, Cinema Newcastle).
 This organ was widely recognised to be one of the finest to arrive here in the U.K. - from the Wurlitzer Organ factory in North Tonawanda, New York State, U.S.A.

 Nick commenced duty at "Turner's", as resident Wurlitzer organist, in April 1983, and remained there until its closure in June 2004 - a period of some 21years (and two months!).
 It is widely recognised that during that time, Turner's catered to over three million paying visitors!